ibrahim-kocyigit/ibm-data-science-professional-certificate/glossary.md

 **Median**: When arranged in ascending or descending order, the middle value in a set of numbers.
 Divies the data into two equal halves.

+**Missing Values:** Values that are absent or unknown in the dataset, requiring careful handling during the data preparation.

 **Model:** A representation of the relationships and patterns found in data to make predictions or analyze complex systems retaining essential elements needed for analysis.

-**Model Building:** The process of developing predective models to gain insights and make informed decisions based on data analysis.
+**Model Building:** The process of developing predictive models to gain insights and make informed decisions based on data analysis.

+**Model Calibration:** Adjusting model parameters to improve accuracy and alignment with the initial design.

 **Model Training:** The process by which the model learns patterns from data.